Cognitive categorization: Social categorization

 Social categorization consists of putting human beings into groups in order to identify them based on different criteria.
 Categorization is a process studied by scholars in cognitive science but can also be studied as a social activity.
 Social categorization is different from the categorization of other things because it implies that people create categories for themselves and others as human beings.
 Groups can be created based on ethnicity, country of origin, religion, sexual identity, social privileges, economic privileges, etc. Various ways to sort people exist according to one's schemas.
 People belong to various social groups because of their ethnicity, religion, or age.

 Social categories based on age, race, and gender are used by people when they encounter a new person.
-Because some of these categories refer to physical traits, they are often used automatically when people don't know each other.
+Because some of these categories refer to physical traits, they are often used automatically when people do not know each other.
 These categories are not objective and depend on how people see the world around them.
 They allow people to identify themselves with similar people, and to identify people who are different.
 They are useful in one's identity formation with the people around them.
 One can build their own identity by identifying themselves in a group or by rejecting another group.

 Social categorization is similar to other types of categorization since it aims at simplifying the understanding of people.
 However, creating social categories implies that people will position themselves in relation to other groups.
 A hierarchy in group relations can appear as a result of social categorization.

 Scholars argue that the categorization process starts at a young age when children start to learn about the world and the people around them.
 Children learn how to know people according to categories based on similarities and differences.
 Social categories made by adults also impact their understanding of the world.
 They learn about social groups by hearing generalities about these groups from their parents.
 They can then develop prejudices about people as a result of these generalities.

 Another aspect of social categorization is mentioned by Stephen Reicher and Nick Hopkins and is related to political domination.
 They argue that political leaders use social categories to influence political debates.